There’s nothing scarier than when our pets are unwell or hurt and we often naturally go into a panic as we don’t know what to do.

 If your cat’s choking, wrap them in a towel and open their mouth.
 It’s important that you don’t tilt their head back as it may cause the object to fall down their throat, so you may need two people for this - one to hold and support the cat, and another to look inside the cat’s mouth for objects.
 If the object is visible and doesn’t appear to be attached to anything, take it out with blunt tweezers.
 If the object looks like it could be attached to something, don’t pull at it.
 Contact your vet and get them to the surgery right away.

-Cat first aid should only ever be used to help your cat until you can get to a veterinarian – it should never be used instead of professional care.
+Cat first aid should only ever be used to help your cat until you can get to a veterinarian – it should never be used instead of professional care but in cases where immediate action is required.
 Always ensure that you have your vet’s number saved in your phone as you never know when you might need it.